Best-Battleship/Best-Battleship/documentation/final-report/final_report_document.md

 **PROMPT:** *"The project’s goal(s) and core functionality.
 Identifying the applications / services that can build on your project."*

 The topic of the group project is a [Battleship game](https://en.wikipedia.org/wiki/Battleship_(game)) for any number of players.
 The players are arranged into a virtual ring where they always have do attack the next player in the ring.
 A token is used to specify the current player and is also used as the main mechanism for synchronization, consistency and consensus.
-The game will use the standard rules described in the Wikipedia article linked at the start of this paragraph.
+The game uses the standard rules described in the Wikipedia article linked at the start of this paragraph.

 The game is built as a Python program that can be run on multiple nodes that then communicate via sockets.
 Node discovery is done by one of the nodes by broadcasting a INIT_GAME message, which is the replied to by nodes (JOIN_GAME) that want to join that particular game.
 After a certain amount of time, the initiating node starts the game (START_GAME) and sends the relevant data (token, tuples (id, ip, port)) to all the participating nodes.
 After that the nodes start playing the game by following the protocols described in the appendix.
 Token holder is always known and both the token and the move are validated by all nodes, which provides synchronization and consensus to the system.